rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 We know that each application can be under a single tracer.
 Thus, the obvious solution is to create a dummy tracer.

-A better solution is to inspect if the process is traced and act accordingly (forcibly exit, display dummy messages, etc.).
+A better solution is to inspect whether the process is traced and act accordingly (exit forcibly, display dummy messages, etc.).
 To do this, you can either use the `ptrace` system call on top of which `strace` is implemented or use the `proc/[pid]/status` file, looking for `TracerPid`.

 ### Conclusions

-The `strace` program is a good tool to have in you toolbox.
+The `strace` program is a good tool to have in your toolbox.
 Knowing how to use it will greatly improve your debugging experience.

 However, using `strace` has some disadvantages as well.
-The traced process runs slower, each system call is done at least twice.
-You can also get a different behaviour while running a process under `strace`: either because some timing bugs will manifest, because some timeouts are reached or because someone had taken measures that the process cannot be properly traced.
+The traced process runs slower and each system call is done at least twice.
+You can also get a different behaviour while running a process under `strace`: either because some timing bugs will manifest, because some timeouts are reached or because someone has taken measures that the process cannot be properly traced.

 In the end, remember that debugging doesn't stop at [GDB][gdb-post] and/or [Valgrind][valgrind-post].
 Beside `strace`, there is also `ltrace` for